Assembly - Introduction

 What is Assembly Language?

-Each family of processors has its own set of instructions for handling various operations like getting input from keyboard, displaying information on screen and performing various other jobs.
+Each family of processors has its own set of instructions for handling various operations such as getting input from keyboard, displaying information on screen and performing various other jobs.
 These set of instructions are called 'machine language instructions'.

 Advantages of Assembly Language

-Interface of programs with OS, processor and BIOS;
+- How programs interface with OS, processor, and BIOS;

-Representation of data in memory and other external devices;
+- How data is represented in memory and other external devices;

 It requires less memory and execution time;